mattdavis0351/mongodb-labs/exercises/mongo-shell/basic-mongo-queries.md

     ```
 :arrow_right: Similarly, you can also use `show dbs` to obtain a list of the all the databases.

-* Let's try to insert the following `key:value` pairs as a document in our collection.
+* Let's try to insert the following object, a set of `key:value` pairs surround by `{}`,  as a document in our collection.

     ```
     {